-Wondering whether liverwurst is bad for dogs?
+Wondering whether dogs can eat liverwurst, also known as braunschweiger?
 This is certainly a good question considering that many dogs go bonkers over liverwurst.

 First of all, a clarification needs to be made.
 What exactly is liverwurst?

 In many cases, liverwurst is confused with other types of deli meat and sausages that may go by similar sounding names but are totally different products.

 Differentiating these products is important so avoid confusion